g-dury/revolut-challenge/README.md

 # revolut-challenge

-The DevOps challenge for revolut is pretty straight forward: develop a simple API in the language of our choice respecting some stated requirements, then detail a target architecture for this API and finally implement it!
+The DevOps challenge for revolut is straight forward: develop a simple API in the language of our choice respecting some stated requirements, then detail a target architecture for this API and finally implement it!

-Nowadays the challenge of a devOps engineer, on top of being expert across the different domains of IT: system, networking, development, is mostly about understanding tools and choosing what is the most efficient for a given task.
-Hence this task is particularly interesting as it disclose what tools and why we use them.
+Nowadays the challenge of a devOps engineer, on top of being an expert across different domains of IT: system, networking, development, is mostly about understanding tools and choosing what is the most efficient for a given task.
+Hence this challenge is particularly relevant when it comes to the work of an SRE person.

 # Tooling choice

-Therefore I will quickly detailed here why I choose such tools or technology, some choices might be simply motivated because there are the tools I know the best.
+I will quickly detail here why I choose such tools or technologies, some choices might be simply motivated because there are the tools I know the best.

 ### Development

-For the language I have chosen `NodeJS` as it is straight forward to develop a small API with express and the integration with `postgresql` is quickly done.
-As I know that the main databases at Revolut are with postgresql, it was one of my own requirements.
+For the language I have chosen `NodeJS` as it is straight forward to develop a small API with `express.js` and the integration with `postgresql` is quickly done.
+As I know that the main databases at Revolut are postgresql, it was one of my own requirements.

 ### Virtualization